 The tools are available.
 Why aren’t more companies investing in formalized training and development programs?

 It’s sad, but true.
 The fear of the unknown and ceding control are huge factors influencing a hesitancy toward instituting learning and development for employees.
 As identified in our Remote Leaders: Ignore L&D At Your Own Risk post, the biggest obstacles to launching a training initiative are:

 1) alignment (ensuring your people operations and business goals are aligned);

 2) buy-in (getting your CXOs to recognize the value of such an effort);

 3) and budgetary constraints (allocating fiscal resources that may be in short supply).

-Of these, getting your company leadership on the same page to see the inherent value of remote training is critical.
+Of these, getting your company leadership on the same page to see the inherent value and positive business impacts of remote work training is critical.

 An effective learning and development program can address the hurdles of remote productivity, collaboration, innovation, and trust.
 A solid training plan will give you the control you need to build the kind of trust that makes training—and remote work—actually work.

 Kristi DePaul and Simone Beltz contributed to this post.